Jaime Hurtado: Political life

-Assassination
+Death

 On Wednesday, February 17, 1999, after having participated in one of the sessions at the Congress Palace where he had opposed the debt forgiveness law for the Ecuadorian Petroleum Company (ECAPAC), held by legislator Nina Pacari, Jaime Hurtado had gone out for lunch with his nephew Wellington Borja Nazareno as assistant, and his bodyguard Pablo Vicente Tapia Farinango, when they were shot dead public place one block from the National Congress, the Judiciary Council and other government buildings that were well guarded, the assassins managed to escape unhindered in a Suzuki Forsa, while passersby looked for ways to help the deputy being taken to the Eugenio Espejo Hospital for resuscitate him, his fellow members of the MPD, including leader Ciro Guzmán, arrived a few minutes later.
 Despite trying to save his life, the three shots he received to the head and chest caused his death minutes after the attack.